ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 The query engine (the software component that computes the result of a SPARQL query against an RDF knowledge base) finds all combinations of RDF terms that can be subsituted for the variables such that every triple pattern in the WHERE clause holds simultaneously against the data.\
-Alice's interest in in the video produces no row because `<was created by>` triple exists for the video (only combinations of RDF terms where all triple patterns match appear in the result).
+Alice's interest in in the video produces no row because no `<was created by>` triple exists for the video (only combinations of RDF terms where all triple patterns match appear in the result).

 ## CONSTRUCT queries